Spaceflight is outpacing the medicine built to support it.

 Challenges = Opportunities

-The space environment creates entirely new medical challenges, from radiation exposure to long-duration isolation.
-These problems represent large untapped frontiers in medical innovation.
+The space environment creates new medical challenges, from radiation exposure to long-duration isolation.
+These problems present significant opportunities for medical innovation.

 From Orbit to Earth

-Technologies developed for astronauts—from remote diagnostics to AI-assisted care—will ultimately transform healthcare delivery on Earth.
+Technologies developed for astronauts—from remote diagnostics to AI-assisted care—can be adapted to transform healthcare delivery on Earth.